To make commenting on the planning application as easy as possible, we have compiled a list of frequently asked questions for Otterpool Park

 If you look at the planning application you will see that there are a lot of documents.

-Before the Local Planning Authority can issue a decision on the planning application we need to know the outcome of the Planning Inspectorate's Independent Examination in Public into the Core Strategy Review.
-It is difficult to say exactly when this will be but we think that it is likely to be late in 2019.
+Before the local planning authority can issue a decision on the planning application we need to know the outcome of the Planning Inspectorate's Independent Examination in Public into the Core Strategy Review.

-Folkestone and Hythe District Council has two distinct roles in delivering Otterpool Park.
-Firstly, as a major land owner promoting the project and secondly as the Local Planning Authority responsible for preparing the Local Development Plan and for determining a planning application.
+Folkestone & Hythe District Council has two distinct roles in delivering Otterpool Park.
+Firstly, as a major land owner promoting the project and secondly as the local planning authority responsible for preparing the Local Development Plan and for determining a planning application.

-We are also the Local Planning Authority that is empowered by law to exercise statutory town planning functions for the district of Folkestone and Hythe.
-As the Local Planning Authority we are considering all planning matters relating to a proposed new settlement at Otterpool Park so will act in accordance with best practice having proper regard to national planning guidance and policy.
+We are also the local planning authority that is empowered by law to exercise statutory town planning functions for the district of Folkestone & Hythe.
+As the local planning authority we are considering all planning matters relating to a proposed new settlement at Otterpool Park so will act in accordance with best practice having proper regard to national planning guidance and policy.

-We have published an Officer and Member Protocol for Otterpool Park.
-These protocols seek to ensure that the dual roles of the Council do not lead to conflicts of interest and perceptions of unfairness.
-All material planning considerations will be dealt with on their merits irrespective of the Council's land ownership interest.
+We have published officer and member protocols for Otterpool Park.
+These protocols are kept under review and seek to ensure that the dual roles of the council do not lead to conflicts of interest and perceptions of unfairness.
+All material planning considerations will be dealt with on their merits irrespective of the council's land ownership interest.